 Index funds are popular among investors who take a more passive approach to investing and are more focused on a market’s long-term growth.
-And because an index fund gives you access to all the stocks within a single market, you’ve got diversification built right in.
-Here’s how to invest in them.
+Because an index fund gives you access to all the stocks within a single market, portfolio diversification is built right in.

-Index funds mirror specific market indexes, so you have a number to choose from.
-Do you want to invest in an S&P 500 index, where you’ll have access to 500 companies across a wide range of industries?
-Or a Dow Jones index, which consists of stock from 30 large United States companies?
-Or maybe you want to go international and look at the MSCI World Index, which covers 23 countries?
-Whatever you choose, you’ve got some options.
+Index funds mirror specific market indexes, so you have a variety of options.
+Do you want to invest in an S&P/TSX index, where you’ll have access to 225 large Canadian companies?
+Or the S&P 500, which is the U.S. equivalent and covers the 500 largest publicly traded U.S. companies across a wide variety of industries?
+Or maybe you want to go international and look at the MSCI World Index, which covers 23 different countries?

-You’re going to need to go through an investment platform or a brokerage, but there are a wide variety of options to choose from here.
+You’re going to need to go through an investment platform or a brokerage.
 There are a huge number of investing platforms you can choose from online, depending on how involved you want to be in the whole process.
 With some platforms, you determine when to buy and sell, whether you want to manage it yourself or have investments managed for you, and at what frequency you’ll be investing.
 Also keep in mind that this means your fees will vary — more service equals more fees, naturally.
-(More on that in a minute.)

 The costs of investing in index funds will depend on what investment platform you choose.
-Some accounts will have pretty steep account minimums (the amount of money that has to be in your account at all times), while others might have higher investment minimums (the amount you need to make an investment in a particular fund).
+Some accounts will have pretty steep account minimums, while others might have higher investment minimums.
 Also keep an eye out for any commissions, transaction fees, and service fees.
-While investing in index funds is already quite a budget-friendly investing solution because of the relatively little management they require, automated investment platforms can sweeten the deal by doing away with managers and letting an algorithm do its thing.

 Should I invest in index funds?